IS 456:2000 RCC Design Code Explained

 4 Footing 50 mm

-Important: These are minimum values and may increase based on site conditions.
+These are minimum values and may increase depending on:

 Load Combinations as per IS 456